-Mining is to continue within the West Pit open cut and Camberwell open cut area over the duration of the forward plan.
-The mining technique at RCM is a multi-seam bench system which mines up to six seams and numerous splits, mining down to the Hebden seam.
+Mining is to continue within the West Pit open cut and Camberwell open cut area throughout the forward plan.
+The mining technique at RCM is a multi-seam bench system that mines up to six seams and numerous splits, mining down to the Hebden seam.
 The mine plan is designed to maximise resource recovery of the whole suite of seams within the lease.